-9. The Commission should direct the SGIP PAs to apply the \$5 million per-entity incentive award cap only to the Non-Residential Equity Budget applications subject to the lottery ordered in this decision, and any additional waitlist, and to not apply the per-entity cap to any Non-Residential Equity Budget application currently "under review."
+The Commission should direct each SGIP PA to individually apply the \$5 million per-entity incentive award cap only to the Non-Residential Equity Budget applications subject to the lottery ordered in this decision, and any additional waitlist, and to not apply the per-entity cap to any Non-Residential Equity Budget application currently "under review."

-10. The Commission should direct SGIP PAs to continue to apply the \$5 million per-entity cap until such time as there are no additional unique applicant entities with applications under review that have not yet had incentives reserved.
+The Commission should direct each SGIP PA to continue to apply the \$5 million per-entity cap until such time as there are no additional unique applicant entities with applications under review that have not yet had incentives reserved, taking into account the entities receiving an incentive confirmation as a result of the lottery ordered in this decision.